-The discounted financial costs of a phased roll out over five years under the ‘fully integrated’ scenario would be USD 51.5 million (USD 131.8 million economic costs), increasing to USD 95.7 million ( USD 184.4 million economic costs) under the ‘ongoing technical support’ scenario (Exhibit 4).
-The annual financial cost of operating at scale is estimated at USD 18.5 million under the ‘fully integrated’ scenario (USD 47.3 million economic costs); USD 34.5 million under the ‘ongoing technical support’ scenario (USD 66.5 million economic costs).
+The discounted financial costs of a phased roll out over five years in the fully integrated scenario would be $51.5 million ($131.8 million in economic costs; Exhibit 4).
+In the ongoing technical support scenario, these amounts would increase to $95.7 million and $184.4 million, respectively.
+The annual financial costs of operating at the national scale would be $18.4 million in the fully integrated scenario ($47.3 million in economic costs) and $34.5 million in the ongoing technical support scenario ($66.5 million in economic costs).

-The projected management costs associated with the roll out were between 2 and 2.4 times greater in the ‘ongoing technical support’ compared to the ‘fully integrated’ scenario under economic and financial costing respectively.
-There was some reduction in management costs as an overall share of costs due to economies of scale, especially under the fully integrated scenario, although this was partly offset by the creation of P4P management roles at the regional level.
-The costs of paying incentives were estimated to be the most substantial share of financial costs under the ‘fully integrated’ scenario (44% of total).
+The projected management costs associated with the national pay-for-performance roll out were between 2.0 and 2.4 times greater in the ongoing technical support scenario, compared to the fully integrated scenario, for economic and financial costing, respectively.
+There was some reduction in management costs as an overall share of costs due to economies of scale, especially in the fully integrated scenario.
+However, this was partly offset by the creation of pay-for-performance management roles at the regional level.
+The costs of paying incentives were estimated to be the most substantial share of financial costs in the fully integrated scenario (44 percent of total costs).

-The costs of data gathering represented 50% of the economic costs under the ‘fully integrated’ scenario (36% under the ongoing technical support scenario).
-The fund administration costs were over three times lower under the fully integrated compared to the ongoing technical support scenario.
+The costs of data gathering accounted for 50 percent of the economic costs in the fully integrated scenario (36 percent in the ongoing technical support scenario).
+The fund administration costs in the fully integrated scenario were less than a third of the same costs in the ongoing technical support scenario.

-A verification model that relies on lower level verification from zones, rather than regional and national level verification, reduces verification costs substantially.
-Indeed, the national financial costs of undertaking verification would be 59 % less in a ‘fully integrated’ compared to an ‘ongoing technical support’ scenario (and 45% less under economic costing).
-The costs to those being verified are between one and five percent of financial costs comparing the fully integrated to the ongoing technical support scenarios.
+A verification model that relied on lower-level verification from zones, instead of at the regional and national level, would reduce verification costs substantially.
+Indeed, the national financial costs of undertaking verification would be 59 percent less in the fully integrated scenario than in the ongoing technical support scenario (and costs would be 45 percent less under economic costing).
+The costs to those being verified are 1–5 percent of financial costs in the two scenarios.

-The projected incremental cost per additional facility-based birth when operating at scale, varied from USD 94 to USD 186 per additional institutional delivery under the ‘fully integrated’ scenario (without data generation and start-up costs and with them respectively); and from USD 158 to USD 261 under the ‘ongoing technical support’ scenario.
+The projected incremental cost per additional facility-based birth when operating at the national scale varied from $94 to $186 in the fully integrated scenario (without data generation and start-up costs and with them, respectively).
+In the ongoing technical support scenario, the cost varied from $158 to $261.

 Discussion

-This study represents the first assessment of the costs of setting-up and implementing P4P in a low income context.
-The cost of running a P4P programme over 13 months in one region of just over 1 million population (31) varied from between 1.2 million USD (financial) to 2.3 million (economic costs).
+We believe that this study represents the first published assessment of the costs of setting up and implementing a pay-for-performance program in a low-income context.
+The cost of running a pay-for-performance program over thirteen months in one region with a population of just over a million[31] varied from $1.2 million (the financial cost) to $2.3 million (the economic cost).
 Variations in staff salary levels in the sensitivity analysis had little impact on estimated total costs.

-Managing the P4P scheme was the most costly component of ongoing implementation and exceeded the costs of financial incentives by between 1.4 times (financial costs) and 1.8 times (economic costs).
-Few previous studies have measured the costs of P4P management.
-Although the setting and scheme design are very different, Meacock et al. (2013) found that management costs in the United Kingdom exceeded incentives by a slightly lower magnitude than the current study (1.4 times compared to 1.9 times in our study) (8).
-Incentive payments were found to exceed administration costs in a scheme to incentivise performance in hospitals in the United States (US) (18), although it is unclear if thisincludes performance assessment and verification or if it is restricted to the administration of funds themselves (18).
+Managing the pay-for-performance program was the most costly component of ongoing implementation and exceeded the costs of financial incentives by between 1.4 times (in financial costs) and 1.8 times (in economic costs).
+Few previous studies have measured the costs of pay-for-performance management.
+Although the setting and program design are very different, Rachel Meacock and coauthors found that management costs in the United Kingdom exceeded incentive payments by a slightly lower magnitude than the current study (1.4 times, compared to 1.9 times in our study).[8]
+Incentive payments were found to exceed administration costs in a program to incentivize performance in hospitals in the United States.[18]
+However, it is unclear if these costs include performance assessment and verification or are restricted to the administration of funds themselves.